vrubleg/soundkeeper/ReadMe.txt

 powercfg /REQUESTSOVERRIDE DRIVER "High Definition Audio Device (HDAUDIO\FUNC_01&VEN_10EC&...)"

 What's new

+v1.3.2 [2023/08/18]:
+- "Fluctuate" treats 32-bit output format as 24-bit since WASAPI reports 24-bit as 32-bit for some reason.
+- "Fluctuate" generates 50 fluctuations per second by default.
+It helps in many more cases.
+- Sound Keeper doesn't exit when it is muted.

 v1.3.1 [2023/01/30]:
 - A potential deadlock when audio devices are added or removed has been fixed.